 - The official review!!!

-Husqvarna 350BT review: Features
+Husqvarna 350BT Backpack Leaf Blower review: Features

 The Husqvarna 350BT has a ton to love, while a few things that are less than ideal.
 Let’s check out each focus area to see what to think of this blower.